Best used electric car deals 2026: top value pre-owned EVs

 The best used electric car depends very much on how you plan to use your car.
 For example, if you just need a small city car as a second vehicle for running errands, something with less range and space won't be such a priority as it would for a family looking to use their EV as their only car.

-Then, once you've understand exactly how you will use your electric car it's then important to figure out your budget, bearing in mind that charging isn't free.
+Then, once you've understood exactly how you will use your electric car it's then important to figure out your budget, bearing in mind that charging isn't free.
 Once you've narrowed that down, then finding the newest car that meets your needs with the fewest miles for your budget is smart, as that'll mean you get the most of the battery warranty to give extra peace of mind.

 How long do EV batteries last?